iPhone 14 could be Apple's last with a Lightning port as EU reveals ban plan

 Analysis: still a long way to go

-As we've mentioned, these plans are not yet final, so there's plenty of room for them to change significantly, or even be scrapped altogether depending on the backlash from the industry.
+This news doesn't come as a surprise, as news of the proposal leaked last month.
+As we've mentioned, these plans are not final, and there's plenty of time for them to change significantly - or be scrapped altogether - depending on the backlash from the industry.

-Apple is quickly becoming the outlier when it comes to handheld device ports, with Amazon finally switching its popular Kindle ereader range to USB-C with its latest generation.
+Apple is quickly becoming the outlier when it comes to handheld device ports, with one of the other big holdouts - Amazon - finally switching its popular Kindle ereader range to USB-C with its latest generation just a few days ago, after persisting with microUSB far longer than other major manufacturers.

+However, even Apple has started to embrace USB-C over recent years with both its MacBook and iPad Pro ranges now featuring the port.

+These moves have prompted rumors and speculation that it's only a matter of time before iPhone follows suit - which seems like a logical step - but Apple has stuck by the Lightning connector for its most recent installment, the iPhone 13 series, which arrived earlier this month.

 We have contacted Apple for comment, and will update this article when we receive a response.